-The School of Professional Psychology (SOPP) at Wright State University is a separate School within the University structure.
-The SOPP was among the nation’s first doctoral programs to develop a practitioner model program and to confer the Doctor of Psychology (Psy.D.) degree.
-The SOPP believes that generalist education and training at the doctoral level best prepares psychologist to meet the current and future challenges posed by changes in health care delivery.
+The School of Professional Psychology (SOPP) is a separate School within the University structure.
+SOPP was among the nation’s first doctoral programs to develop a practitioner model program and to confer the Doctor of Psychology (PsyD) degree.
+The SOPP believes that generalist education and training at the doctoral level best prepares psychologists to meet the current and future challenges posed by changes in health care delivery.
 As a university-based program, SOPP students benefit from campus resources.

-With the most diverse faculty and student body of any psychology program in the region, SOPP embraces its mission of serving the underserved and promoting cultural sensitivity and diversity appreciation.
-The SOPP remains committed to diversity in all its forms, emphasis on social responsibility, preparation of students for applying research and practicing in a broad array of settings, and emphasis on lifelong learning and the welfare of others.
+With the most diverse faculty and student body of any psychology program in the region, the SOPP embraces its mission of serving the underserved and promoting cultural sensitivity and diversity appreciation.
+The SOPP remains committed to diversity in all its forms, an emphasis on social responsibility, the preparation of students for applying research and practicing in a broad array of settings, and an emphasis on lifelong learning and the welfare of others.

 The SOPP educates students for excellence and innovation in the practice of psychology.
 We aspire to ensure training that is oriented to both personal and professional development within a challenging and respectful environment which values diversity among faculty, staff, students, clients, and community.

-Valuing and celebrating diversity, in all its forms, is a central theme of the WSU SOPP mission statement.
-The WSU SOPP continues to devote itself to diffusing diversity throughout the program and is currently pioneering an innovative multiple identities approach to teaching diversity content and theory.
-In recent years, approximately half of the WSU SOPP student body has been composed of ethnic minority and international students.
+Valuing and celebrating diversity, in all its forms, is a central theme of the SOPP mission statement.
+The SOPP continues to devote itself to diffusing diversity throughout the program and is currently pioneering an innovative multiple-identities approach to teaching diversity content and theory.
+In recent years, approximately half of the SOPP student body has been comprised of ethnic-minority and international students.
 This diversity is reflected among faculty and staff as well.
 In addition, the school has been able to accommodate a number of students and faculty who have physical disabilities.
-It is open and affirming of GLBTQ persons and those of minority religious backgrounds.
-Many students are the first in their families to achieve post-secondary education.
+It is open and affirming to GLBTQ persons and those of minority religious backgrounds.
+Many of our students become the first in their families to achieve post-secondary education.

 Preparing Tomorrow's Psychologists for a Diverse World